nndeto/study-group/marie-interview.md

 ## Version Control

-- Using git and understanding how to leverage it.
+- Using git and understanding how to leverage it.<br>
+      - Git is a system of saving and tracking all changes made to a project and its files.
+Git can be run on a local maching, but also distributed remotely to spaces like Bitbucket or Github to be saved online. <br>
+      - Common commands for git are 'git init' which initializes git, 'git add .' which will add all your files/changes to stage, 'git commit' which saves(commits) your files/changes to the branch, 'git status' which lets you know the status of your files

 ## Package Managers`

-- Understanding the basics of npm, the primary javascript package management solution
+- Understanding the basics of npm, the primary javascript package management solution <br>
+      -NPM - stands for Node Package Manger - its a tool used for mannaging (installing and running) packages
 - Understanding `package.json`, `npm install`, and how to run scripts `npm run`

 ## CSS